kevinchristen/recipes/ChickenBallantine.md

 ## Cooking

 1. Preheat oven and iron skillet to 450℉.
 Chicken will shrink as it cooks; the 10 inch iron skillet is big enough.
 2. Stuff and truss chicken, and sprinkle with salt.
+Do not truss tightly; or the chicken will swell around the twine as it cooks.
 3. After putting chicken in the oven, reduce heat to 350℉.
 4. Cook until internal temperature reaches 160℉.
 5. Make a pan sauce while the chicken rests for 30m.